PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 15:46:49
+Last updated: 2024-04-05 15:47:22
-Random Quote: Emotion equals weakness. - Wednesday Addams
+Random Quote: I am not a rich person.
+I am a poor person with money. - Pablo Escobar